efabless/Caravel_on_FPGA/README.md

 ![image](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/assets/79912650/8efd786c-7a27-4f78-b6eb-039787e22a86)

-You should see the following output in the Shell
+You should see the following output in the Thony's Shell
 ```
 Caravel data:
    mfg        = 0456